VeemsHQ/veems/README.md

 In order of priority.

-1. Uploading, transcoding of content ✅.
+1. Uploading, transcoding of content, playlist video packaging ✅.
 2. Playback of video content.
 3. User & API authentication.
 4. Creation and management of "Channels".